All Episodes

 They have a lot more money in their coffers than do the Democrats.

-Uh, I see Maxim Waters has now brought forward a new Trump Putin conspiracy theory uh appearing on fake news seeing I've done some research.
+I see Maxime Waters has now brought forward a new Trump-Putin conspiracy theory appearing on fake news seeing.

 I know about his alignment with Putin.

-I know about Manafort and what his relationship was and the fact that he had been sent there by Putin in essence to head up the president's campaign because I believe, even though I don't have the facts to prove it.
+I know about Manafort and what his relationship was and the fact that he had been sent there by Putin, in essence, to head up the president's campaign because I believe, even though I don't have the facts to prove it.

 Okay, let me read that again.